celestiaorg/docs/nodes/celestia-app-docker-image.md

 |`-u`|Number of stake sequences to run|-|any integer value (1,2,3,...)|
 |`-w`|Amount of initial stake per sequence|-|any integer value (1,2,3,...)|

-Please replace the placeholders in the example docker run command in step 5 of the quick start instructions, with the actual values you want to use.
+Kindly replace the placeholders in the example docker run command in step 5 of the quick start instructions, with the actual values you want to use.